112677216-myseneca/OPS445GroupLab/README.md

 ## Iteration 2

 For the second iteration, we corrected the errors found above.
-During QA testing we found:
+During QA testing we made the following changes:

 - Shebang line added.
 - Added an error check to make sure the user inputs the correct choice at the beginning, and provided a message of options to choose from.